maliarich/Reuse-of-Discarded-Electronic-Materials/README.md

 Watering plants manually can be time-consuming and inefficient especially in places with long dry spell for instance in Rhino camp refugee settlement in Uganda.
 This DIY project guides Students  to build a low-cost automatic irrigation system using locally available materials from discarded waste and simple electronics.
 The system uses a soil moisture sensor to detect when plants need water and a 12V DC pump to deliver water automatically.
 The project is mounted on a wooden base, with containers acting as the mini farm and water tank.

+### 11. Emergency lamp from Discarded E-waste

+This guide documents how to build a small, portable solar-powered light using discarded electronics and locally available materials in a refugee settlement.
+The design is affordable, repairable, and uses upcycled components, reducing e-waste while providing reliable lighting.

 ## Trainers & Participants
 - Min.
 Trainers needed: 2
 - Max.
 Participants: 15